Sikh Missionary College

-Sikh Missionary College (SMC) (ਸਿੱਖ ਮਿਸ਼ਨਰੀ ਕਾਲਜ) is a Sikh religious and educational organization established on 30 May 1980 in New Delhi, India, by a group of Gursikhs from Delhi and Punjab.
-The institution is dedicated to the propagation of Sikhism through education, literature, and community initiatives.
-Its head office is located in Ludhiana, Punjab, with regional offices in Delhi, Chandigarh, and Jammu.
+Sikh Missionary College (SMC) (ਸਿੱਖ ਮਿਸ਼ਨਰੀ ਕਾਲਜ) is a Sikh religious and educational organisation based in Ludhiana, Punjab, India.
+According to the organisation, it was established on 30 May 1980 by Gursikhs from Delhi and Punjab.
+The college is involved in Sikh religious education, publications, correspondence courses and study circles.

 History

-Sikh Missionary College was founded with the objective of creating a structured organization for the study and dissemination of Sikh philosophy.
-A Supreme Council of nine founder members was constituted to oversee its activities, and S. Harbhajan Singh of Ludhiana was appointed as the first President.
+According to Sikh Missionary College, the organisation was established on 30 May 1980.
+A Supreme Council of nine founder members was formed, and S. Harbhajan Singh of Ludhiana was appointed as its first president.